clockspeed-project/clockspeed/README.md

 Release Process using GITIAN
 ----------------------------
-- All Sugarchain Yumekawa developers should do following GITIAN release process.
+- All Clockspeed Yumekawa developers should do following GITIAN release process.
 It's the safest way to distribute binaries to people.
 - Please use GITIAN release with checking PGP signature, or compile it yourself on your own machine.

 https://gist.github.com/cryptozeny/3501c77750541208b9dd1a9e9719fc53